Frequently asked questions about Flu and Flu Vaccines

 Children who have not been vaccinated previously generally need a second dose of vaccine 4 weeks after the first, for full effect.

-Children can be vaccinated from the age of six months.
+Children can be vaccinated from the age of six months with the injected vaccine; the nasal spray vaccine is preferred for those aged 2-18 years.

 All our vaccines are administered by doctors or nurses, fully trained and experienced in vaccinating children – not by pharmacists or other health professionals.

-We are currently offering two doses of Fluenz to all children aged between 2 and 9 – these are given four weeks apart.
-If you have been offered only a single dose for your child, under the NHS, we would be happy to provide a further dose, if you would like us to.
+Our policy is to offer two doses of Fluenz to all children aged between 2 and 9, for best protection – these are given four weeks apart.
+If you have been offered only a single dose for your child under the NHS, we would be happy to provide a further dose if you would like us to.

 No. The injected flu vaccine does not contain live virus.

 Timing issues mainly apply to live vaccines like MMR, chickenpox (varicella) and BCG, which should generally either be given on the same day as each other, or with at least a 4-week gap.
 These issues don’t apply to injected flu vaccines, which are “killed” vaccines.
 However, they may theoretically apply to the use of FLUENZ, the nasally administered vaccine which is currently being offered to children.
-Do tell the doctor or nurse about any vaccines that are likely to be due, or have recently been given, so that we can give you the best advice.
+Do tell the doctor or nurse about any vaccines that are likely to be due, or have recently been given, so that we can explain this in more detail and give you the best advice.

 From birth, babies’ immune systems protect them from the germs that surround them.
 Without this protection, babies would not be able to cope with the tens of thousands of bacteria and viruses that cover their skin, nose, throat and intestines.
 Vaccines are designed to strengthen a baby’s immune system and protect them from very serious diseases.
 There is no evidence that any vaccine programme “overloads” a child’s immune system.
 In the US, where more vaccines are given in a single GP visit than in the UK, a study (Offit et al, 2002) found no difference in hospital admissions among children who had had multiple immunisations compared with children who had had only polio vaccine.
 In theory, a baby could response safely and effectively to around 10,000 vaccines at any one time (Offit et al, 2002).
 So a baby’s immune system can and does easily cope with the addition of multiple doses of vaccine to the immunisation programme.